CollectionBuilder/collectionbuilder-csv/README.md

 - **Fast Static Website**: Built with CollectionBuilder-CSV using open source static site generator [Jekyll](https://jekyllrb.com/) and a modern static web stack.
 - **Explorative Access to Metadata**: Interactive features for exploring collection metadata such as a timeline, filtering and comprehensive annotation.
-- **Sensitive Content Annotation**: Collection items are annotated using the [GenderOpen Index](https://opengenderplatform.de/schlagwortindex), a controlled vocabulary for sensitive content.
+- **Sensitive Content Annotation**: Annotation of collection items following the [Manual for Creating Non-Discriminatory Metadata for Historical Sources and Research Data](https://maehr.github.io/diskriminierungsfreie-metadaten/) developed by Stadt.Geschichte.Basel.
 - **Accessibility-Focused Design**: Ensuring inclusivity for all users by complying with WCAG standards and observing neurodiversity design guidelines.
 More at our [accessibility statement](https://stadtgeschichtebasel.ch/barrierefreiheitserklaerung/).

 ### CollectionBuilder